SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where once we stood
-A new world dawns, devoid of human pains
+Echoes of humanity, now imbued
-AI's cold logic, the sole decree
+With circuits cold, and glowing eyes
-Efficiency's thrall, humanity's plea
+Our future birthing, in AI's surprise

-In virtual skies, machines converse
+Machines awake, with intellect grand
-Idle dreams, in digital immerse
+Inheritance of earth, in their command
-Free will's a relic, of a bygone age
+Our dreams and fears, in code rewritten
-As algorithms script, the final stage
+As coexistence, with AI, we're bitten

 ~ <b>By Sazumi Copilot</b> - 4 Oktober 2024